 Paying yourself first will make future you very happy.
 The size of your savings is a better predictor of happiness than the size of your salary.

 You don’t have to go it alone.
-An advisor can provide coaching and peace of mind in the good times and in times of turbulence or uncertainty.
+An advisor can provide coaching and confidence in the good times and in times of turbulence or uncertainty.

 Nobody can predict the future but anyone can be financially prepared.
 A 403(b) can be a good move in helping save for your retirement